Jerlando F. L. Jackson: Career

-In 2000, he began his career in the University of Wisconsin–Madison School of Education, becoming the first African American faculty member in the Department of Educational Leadership and Policy Analysis.
-He earned tenure in 2007, was promoted to full professor in 2011, and then rewarded with a named professorship from the Vilas Estate Trustees in 2012.
+In 2000, Jackson joined the University of Wisconsin–Madison, becoming the first African American faculty member in the Department of Educational Leadership and Policy Analysis.
+He earned tenure in 2007, was promoted to full professor in 2011, and later held the titles of Vilas Distinguished Professor (2012) and Rupple-Bascom Professor of Education (2021).
+He served as department chair from 2018 to 2022.